Congress of Roman Frontier Studies: 26. 2024 Batumi, Georgia

 The 26th Congress took place in Batumi on the Black Sea in Georgia on 8–14 September 2024.
 It was hosted in the Shota Rustaveli State University in Batumi and organised by the Cultural Heritage Agency of Ajara together with the University of Warsaw and Ajara Museums.
 There were around 370 delegates from 42 countries.
 The opening session on the 8 September was at the Courtyard by Marriott Batumi Hotel followed by a performance of Ajara music and dance in the Batumi Summer theatre and a Georgian feast.
 The congress saw six sessions run concurrently over three days of lectures with themes including aspects of the frontiers and borderlands of the Roman Empire including beyond the frontier and interactions, religion and ritual, late antique, climate change, river frontiers, arms and armour, handicrafts, roads, death and burial, hoards, coins, re-evaluating older excavations, propaganda and regional sessions including one comparing the imperial frontiers of Rome, Persia and China.
 Delegates had choices of excursions over two days which included the Khariton Akhvlediani Museum, the Museum of Religion, Vani archaeological site and museum and the Ethnographical Museum "Borjgalo".
 All delegates met on the first day at the Petra fortress and the second at the Fort of Gonio Apsarus where they were treated to a Roman festival.

+27. 2027 Rabat, Morocco

+The 27th congress is planned for 5 - 11 September 2027, hosted by the Institut National des Sciences de l'Archéologie et du Patrimoine (INSAP) in Rabat, Morocco.
+It will be the first congress to take place in north Africa.